 How to Get There

 If you’re up for some walking, take an A, C or E subway train to 42nd Street-Port Authority and then travel on foot to Twelfth Avenue, heading north a few blocks along the way.
 The walk should take you about 15 minutes.
-On the other hand, you may just want to take a cab.
+The M42 and M50 crosstown buses can also get you to the museum—they stop much closer than the subway does.
+For maximum convenience, you can always just take a cab from your starting point.

 Pier 86, Twelfth Avenue (West Side Highway) at West 46th Street